bigomics/omicsplayground/README.rst

 Run from source code
 --------------------------------------------------------------------------------

-Download the latest release of the source code (includes more data files) by cloning the repository.
+Download the latest release of the source code by cloning the repository.
 Below, we explain the steps required to set up the platform from the source code: